HongfeiLi365/RobotAdvisor/README.md

 # robotadvisor
 CS411 Database System Project.
-View your current portfolio, and see some new stocks!
+View your current portfolio, and use the Robot to find predict the future of your portfolio!
 # Languages and Tools
  * Python
  * Flask